h2oai/h2o-2/h2o-docs/source/faq/general.rst

 	- H\ :sub:`2`\ O version number
 	- Your environment (laptop or server)
 	- Your operating system (Linux, Windows, OS X)
-	- Any other programs you are using with H<sub>2</sub>O (Hadoop, Cloudera, R)
+	- Any other programs you are using with H\ :sub:`2`\ O (Hadoop, Cloudera, R)
 	- If you are using a cluster or other specific configuration

 	along with a brief description of the error you encountered and your contact information.
-Make sure to attach the downloaded H<sub>2</sub>O logs to the email before sending.
+Make sure to attach the downloaded H\ :sub:`2`\ O logs to the email before sending.

 We will route your email to the correct engineer or data scientist and work to resolve your issue.